Minimal-Deposit-Exness/.github/profile/README.md

 # Minimal Deposit & Minimum Withdrawl At Exness In 2025

 When you're starting your trading journey with Exness, understanding the minimal deposit requirements is crucial for making informed decisions.
-This comprehensive guide will walk you through everything you need to know about Exness deposits, withdrawals, and account management.
+This comprehensive guide will walk you through everything you need to know about Exness deposits, withdrawals, fees or charges and account management.

 👉 **[Try Exness for Free Today](https://one.exnesstrack.org/a/zj7ijf2ort)**

 👉 **[Start with Only $1](https://one.exnesstrack.org/a/zj7ijf2ort)**